bcdev/zappend/docs/guide.md

 ## Logging

-The `zappend` logging configuration follows exactly the Python [dictionary schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema) of the Python module `logging.config`.
+The `zappend` logging configuration follows exactly the [dictionary schema](https://docs.python.org/3/library/logging.config.html#logging-config-dictschema) of the
+Python module `logging.config`.
 The logger used by the `zappend` tool is named `zappend`.
 Note that you can also configure the logger of other Python modules, e.g., `xarray` or `dask` here.

 Given here is an example that logs `zappend`'s output to the console using